kevin-mau/credit_risk_resampling/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * The balanced accuracy score of Model 1 is 0.952
   * The precision score of the 0 Class is 1.0 and 1 Class is 0.85.